lucasdickey/quick-screenshot-annotator/QuickAnnotator/STATUS.md

 ## Implementation Complete ✅

-This document tracks the implementation status of Quick Annotator against the PROJECT_SPEC.md requirements.
+This document tracks the implementation status of QSA (Quick Screenshot Annotator) against the PROJECT_SPEC.md requirements.

 ---